Black bear hunting activity and harvests - Open Ontario

 library(tidyverse)

 The Ontario Data Catalogue uses the CKAN API.
-A CKAN package is a dataset landing page, while a resource is an individual file, table, API-backed data object, or supporting document attached to that dataset.
+The CKAN API uses some specific terminology, a CKAN package is a dataset landing page, while a resource is an individual file, table, API-backed data object, or supporting document attached to that dataset.

-Before downloading the records, we can use the API to search for the black bear hunting dataset and identify the active CSV resource id needed by the datastore_search endpoint.
+We use the API to search for the black bear hunting dataset and identify the active CSV resource id needed by the datastore_search API endpoint.
 Here we’ll search for black bear and see if we can find the data table identifier.
 Search is performed by adding search terms to the api_base to construct a url.
 We include a timeout in the request to avoid waiting forever if our internet (or the API) breaks.
-The API returns a json file search_results with 10 rows (user defined value) that needs reshaping to make it easier to read the important values.
+The API returns a json file search_results with up to 10 rows (user defined value that works here because there aren’t many bear datasets) that needs reshaping to make it easier to read the important values.

 api_base = "https://data.ontario.ca/en/api/3/action"